What to expect when Trump appears in federal court in Miami to face felony charges

 Trump and Nauta are expected to enter not guilty pleas in the case, and both sides will discuss any potential conditions of bail, which could include an order to surrender the former president's passport.

-Trump will not be subjected to a mugshot photo when he appears in federal court because authorities have enough photos of him in their identification system.
+Trump was not expected to be subjected to a mugshot photo ahead of the federal court appearance because authorities have enough photos of him in their identification system.
 That's according to a spokesman for the U.S. Marshals Service, who said that Trump's digital fingerprints would be taken and his birthdate and Social Security number recorded.

 WHAT ARE THE CHARGES?